Andrwyl/IMT-in-monolingual-IR/README.md

 cd tevatron
 pip install -e .
 ```

+3. In order to faciliate the scoring of the ranks, Pyserini is required as well.

+`pip install pyserini`

 All the scripts in `shared_tokens` should be good to run now, as all they need is tevatron installed

 ## Filtering datasets